- Home

 One of the best ways to find the cheapest available flights is to use a comparison site, such as Google Flights, Kayak, Skyscanner or Momondo, all of which can help you find the cheapest dates and times to travel to your chosen destination, offering you a range of options to find the best deal for you.
 Alternatively, if you aren’t set on a specific destination or date, you can use any of these platforms to look at flights from your chosen airport to destinations across the world to see where is cheapest and when.

 Once you’ve found your flight, make sure you aren’t accidentally choosing extras that are going to push the price up.
-For example, some airlines will make you pay to select your seats, which if you’re travelling in a group is often quite tempting.
+For example, some airlines will make you pay to select your seats, which if you’re travelling in a group can be quite tempting.

-A number of budget airlines have changed their carry on allowances for their standard seats, which means while you previously could have taken a small suitcase (average 55cm x 45cm x 25cm) for free as a carry-on, many airlines will now only allow you to bring a small bag or rucksack measuring 41cm x 30cm x 20cm.
+A number of budget airlines in recent years have changed their carry on allowances for their standard seats, which means while you previously might have been able to take a small suitcase (average 55cm x 45cm x 25cm) on board free of charge as a carry-on, many airlines will now only allow you to bring a smaller bag or rucksack measuring no more than 41cm x 30cm x 20cm.

-If you think you can manage with a smaller bag for your trip, then you shouldn’t be affected too much by this, but if you need to pay for either a larger cabin bag or hold luggage this could add anywhere between £5 and £50 or more to the cost of your ticket, so make sure you consider this before booking and check the small print of the airline you’re flying with so you know the exact dimensions and weight of the luggage you’re allowed.
+If you think you can manage with a smaller bag for your trip, then you shouldn’t be affected too much by this, but if you need to pay for either a larger cabin bag or hold luggage this could add anywhere between £5 and £50 or more to the cost of your ticket each way.
+Make sure you consider this before booking and check the small print of the airline you’re flying with so you know the exact dimensions and weight of the luggage you’re allowed to take free of charge.

 8. Always be prepared - book in advance